h1k0r/burp_pro_install/README.md

                       or

           iwr -useb https://padsalatushal.github.io/burp_setup.ps1 | iex

+know next time go to start the burpsuite , burp suite is not start so please follow me on my step step -----
+         Go to burp suite directory now open cmd and tye

+         java -jar keygen.jar

+         konow open kegen tool then start burpsuite to sucessfully working.

 If you are having TLS 1.2 Issues or You cannot find or resolve host then run with the following command:

          [Net.ServicePointManager]::SecurityProtocol=[Net.SecurityProtocolType]::Tls12;iex(New-Object                                              Net.WebClient).DownloadString('https://raw.githubusercontent.com/padsalatushal/Burp-Suite-Pro-Installer/main/burp_setup.ps1')